 Wash the sprouts and discard any browned or damaged outer leaves.
-Trim the stem end off then cut in half.
+Trim the stem end off then cut it in half.
 In the process of trimming and cutting, you are going to have a lot of loose leaves.
-As long as they are not damaged keep them and cook along with the halved Brussels Sprouts in the pressure cooker.
+As long as they are not damaged keep them and cook them along with the halved Brussels Sprouts in the pressure cooker.

 I only recently learned about cooking with a fennel bulb.
 When I see fennel as a recipe ingredient, I think about the small seeds that are slightly sweet and go great in sausage-flavored dishes (like my amazing Sausage Tofu Crumbles)!

 The seeds actually come from a fully edible fennel plant.
 You may have seen it in the grocery store and wondered what it was.

 Did you know that you can cook with fennel seeds, bulbs, and fronds?
 Learn more about cooking with fennel in this very informative post by Love and Lemons

 For this recipe, we will be cutting off the stems and fronds and only using the bulb end.